On the Interpolation Effect of Score Smoothing in Diffusion Models: Background

 where $\rvw$ is the Wiener process (a.k.a.
 Brownian motion) in $\sR^d$.
 The marginal distribution of $\rvx_t$, denoted by $p_t$, is thus fully characterized by the initial distribution $p_0$ together with the conditional distribution, $p_{t|0}(\vx | \vx') = \prod_{i=1}^d p_{\mathcal{N}}([\vx]_i - [\vx']_i; \sqrt{t})$: specifically, $p_t$ is obtained by convolving $p_0$ with an isotropic Gaussian distribution with variance $\sigma(t)^2 = t$ in every direction.

-A key observation is that this process is equivalent (in marginal distribution) to a deterministic dynamics often called the \emph{probability flow ordinary differential equation (ODE)} \citep{song2021sde}:
+A key observation is that this process is equivalent (in marginal distribution) to a deterministic dynamics, often called the \emph{probability flow ordinary differential equation (ODE)} \citep{song2021sde}:

-where $\vs_t(\rvx) = \nabla \log p_t(\rvx)$ is the \emph{score function (SF)} associated with the distribution $p_t$ \citep{hyvarinen2005estimation}.
+where $\vs_t(\rvx) = \nabla \log p_t(\rvx)$ is the \emph{score function (SF)} associated with the distribution $p_t$ \citep{hyvarinen2005estimation} and also fundamentally connected to the denoiser function via Tweedie's formula \citep{efron2011tweedie}.
 In generative modeling, $p_0$ is often a distribution of interest that is hard to sample directly (e.g. the distribution of cat images in pixel space), but when $T$ is large, $p_T$ is close to a Gaussian distribution (with variance increasing in $T$), from which samples are easy to obtain.
-Thus, to obtain samples from $p_0$, we may first sample from $p_T$ and follow the \emph{reverse (or denoising) process} by simulating (\ref{eq:back}) backward-in-time (or its equivalent stochastic variants, which we will not focus on).
+Thus, to obtain samples from $p_0$, we may first sample from $p_T$ and follow the \emph{reverse (or denoising) process} by numerically solving (\ref{eq:back}) backward-in-time (or its equivalent stochastic variants, which we will not focus on; see \citealp{song2021denoising, song2021sde}).

 A main challenge in this procedure lies in the estimation of the family of SFs, $\nabla \log p_t$ for $t \in [0, T]$.
 In reality, we have no prior knowledge of each $p_t$ (or even $p_0$) but just a training set $S = \{ \vy_k \}_{k \in [n]}$ usually assumed to be sampled from $p_0$.
 Thus, we only have access to an \emph{empirical} version of the noising process, where the same SDE (\ref{eq:forward}) is initialized at $t=0$ with not $p_0$ but the uniform distribution over $S$ (i.e., $\rvx_0 \sim p^{(n)}_0 \coloneqq \frac{1}{n} \sum_{k=1}^n \delta_{\vy_k}$), and hence the marginal distribution of $\rvx_t$ is $p^{(n)}_t(\vx) \coloneqq \frac{1}{n} \sum_{k=1}^n p_{t | 0}(\vx | \vy_k)$, called the \emph{noised empirical distribution} at time $t$.
 To obtain a proxy for $\nabla \log p_t$, one often uses an NN as a (time-dependent) score estimator, $s_{\thetab}(\vx, t)$, and train its parameters to minimize variants of the time-averaged \emph{score matching loss} \citep{song2021sde}: